Archive (band)

 Archive are a musical group based in London, England, whose music spans electronic, trip hop, avant-garde, post-rock and progressive rock.
-Over their 31-year history, the band has released twelve studio albums and enjoyed established success throughout Europe.
+Over their 32-year history, the band has released thirteen studio albums and enjoyed established success throughout Europe.

 History

-Londinium & Take My Head (1994–1999)
+Londinium and Take My Head (1994–1999)

 Archive was formed in 1994 as a trip hop band when Darius Keeler and Danny Griffiths formed up with Roya Arab and rapper Rosko John.
 After releasing a few singles on their own label, they broke up in early 1996 following a dispute.
 A few months later, the group reformed with new personnel and began recording their debut album.
 Londinium was released on Island Records in September 1996.
 The album featured a mix of dark trip hop, electronica, string arrangements and classically influenced songwriting.
 However, creative differences on the follow-up resulted in the band once again breaking up.

 In 1997, Keeler and Griffiths regrouped and continued Archive with another female singer, Suzanne Wooder.
 In 1999, Archive released their second studio album on Independiente, entitled Take My Head.
 The album features a mix of pop and symphonic trip hop, far more melodic than its predecessor.
 Due to differences of musical taste with an undisclosed number of producers the band tried to work with on the album, they have described it as their least favorite album the band recorded.